-- Subcategory 1 Your entity has subscribed for a controlling share of units in a unit trust (where they did not own a controlling share in the prior year), which had a debt to another party that was the trust's associate before the subscription and where the proceeds of the subscription were used to repay the debt? - Subcategory 2 Your entity has or had an associate unit trust which, in the current or 4 previous income years, transferred assets into a second unit trust relying on CGT rollover relief under Subdivision 126-G of ITAA 1997, and where the unitholding(s) in the second trust has subsequently changed to the extent that it is no longer your associate?
+- Subcategory 1: Your entity has subscribed for a controlling share of units in a unit trust (where they did not own a controlling share in the prior year), which had a debt to another party that was the trust's associate before the subscription and where the proceeds of the subscription were used to repay the debt? - Subcategory 2: Your entity has or had an associate unit trust which, in the current or 4 previous income years, transferred assets into a second unit trust relying on CGT rollover relief under Subdivision 126-G of Income Tax Assessment Act 1997 (ITAA 1997), and where the unitholdings in the second trust have subsequently changed to the extent that it is no longer your associate?